opatel15/CS163-Projects-2024Fall/_posts/2024-12-12-team27-medical-image-segmentation.md

 <br>
 *Four samples with their ground truth and U-Net prediction segmentation masks*

-The above metrics provide and image vs ground truth vs prediction give a  quantitative and qualitative measure of U-Net's segmentation performance but understanding the model's predictions and decision-making process requires squeezing some meaning out of model layers.
+The above metrics and qualitative comparison of image, ground truth segmentation, and predicted segmentation give a quantitative and qualitative measure of U-Net's segmentation performance but understanding the model's predictions and decision-making process requires squeezing some meaning out of model layers.

 #### Grad-CAM and CAM Analysis